Benjamin Mays: Social tours and advocacy

 Mays, during his social tours, was honored at the South Carolina State House in 1978.

 Mays began teaching again, and served as a private advisor to the president of Michigan State University and went on to publish Disturbed About Man, a collection of his sermons at Morehouse College.
 His publications described his early life in South Carolina and the racial tensions he had to overcome.
 During this time he began to give speeches and commencement addresses at various institutions to spread both religious and racial tolerance.
 He ended his social tours in the early 1980s, giving a total of 250 commencement addresses at colleges, universities, and schools.
 In 1978, the U.S. Department of Education granted him the Distinguished Educator Award and the South Carolina State House hung a commissioned portrait of him in its chamber.
 These awards from South Carolina were deeply appreciated by Mays as he left the state in fear of his life and this he loved.
-During the social transformation of the South in the 1970s, Mays' legacy in his birthplace was solidified and he took on the title of "native son".
+During the social transformation of the South in the 1970s, Mays's legacy in his birthplace was solidified and he took on the title of "native son".